Menu

 Amy Antoniolli is an attorney practicing environmental law at the national law firm Schiff Hardin LLP.
 Amy routinely advises clients on compliance with environmental laws and regulations and represents clients before the Illinois Pollution Control Board.
 Before coming to Schiff, Amy served as an attorney at the Illinois Pollution Control Board for five years where she advised board members on interpretations of Illinois environmental statutes and regulations, served as a hearing officer in regulatory matters, and wrote legal opinions in enforcement cases, permit appeals, and requests for relief from regulations.
 Earlier in her career, she served as assistant counsel for the Speaker of the Illinois House of Representatives.
 She volunteered with the k-12 education subcommittee in 2013 to help organize the first teacher’s workshop for fourth to sixth grade teachers and hopes to continue to expand ISEA’s educational resources in the future.

-• 18 Sep 2014 11:07 AM | Anonymous
+• 18 Sep 2014 11:07 AM | Deleted user

 It Pays to Know Your Electric Supplier